Yikes-Cyborg-Run/ePaper-Pi-Cam/README.md

 sudo apt update && sudo apt -y full-upgrade
 ```

+## Install Modules
+(Installing each module will likely take a couple minutes to complete.)

 ### Install picamzero
 • This project makes use of the picamzero module to take photos.
-(This process will likely take a couple minutes time to complete.)
 ```
 sudo apt install python3-picamzero -y
 ```